econic/CsvReader/README.md

-CSVreader
+CsvReader
 =========

-CSVreader is a PHP utility class that reads your csv data and converts it into an associative two-dimensional array.
+CsvReader is a **unit-tested** PHP **composer package** with a utility class that reads your csv data and converts it into an associative two-dimensional array.
-Everything is configurable and many options such as modifiers can do the work for you...
+Everything is configurable and many options and even modifiers can do the work for you...

+## License
+CsvReader is released under the MIT license

 ## Usage
 Usage couldn't be simpler: just set the source, configure your options & get the result.